How do you take good quality cattle observations?

 Do I need to collect data for every pen?

-You don’t need to collect data for every pen, as keeping it all consistent and high quality may be too difficult.
+You don’t need to collect data for every pen.
 Consistent data from one pen is better than data from lots of pens for a short period of time.

-Choosing which pens to monitor: You should aim to collect consistent data for the most susceptible pens (those containing the cattle populations most susceptible to heat stress).
+Choosing which pens to monitor: You should aim to collect consistent data for the most susceptible pens (those containing the cattle populations most vulnerable to heat stress).

 How do I collect data for a mixed pen?